srobinson0586/ttg-basic/1-python-programming/README.md

-# JQR Section 1 (Python) Overview
+# TTG-B Section 1 (Python) Overview

 [Back to Master README](../README.md)

-This is Section 1 in the NCWDG JQR, where new Computer Network Operations (CNO) developers go from a Python Zero to a Python Hero.
+This is Section 1 in the NCWDG TTG-B, where new Computer Network Operations (CNO) developers go from a Python Zero to a Python Hero.
 The section is structured in a way that first teaches students the basics of a specific topic using Markdown files in every folder, known as a **learning** Module.
 The learning modules then test students' knowledge by having them complete knowledge checks (`knowledge_check.md`) and python challenges (`application.py`).
 After several modules, or topics, their combined use is tested in the form of a **competency** module.

 There are 8 total competency modules.
 Each of them attempts to challenge the student more than the basic application challenges in the learning modules preceding it.
 All coding challenges are graded using the `test_application.py` script in each directory.
 All the students (and graders) must do to test the code is run `pytest` in the directory. `pytest` setup is covered in [1.01_environment](1.01_environment/environment.md).